miller-cerna-laskowski-morris-eyring/anomaly-group-project/Readme.md

 >    - an executive summary google slide in form to present

 #### Data Dictionary
-Notes
+Notes:
-- 1) We split the data into multiple dataframes, each keeping records cleaned in the previous step for anomaly analysis
+- We split the data into multiple dataframes, each keeping records cleaned in the previous step for anomaly analysis
-- 2) Includes only those features selected for full exploration, and counts are for the primary analysis dataframe
+- Includes only those features selected for full exploration, and counts are for the primary analysis dataframe
-- 2) Multiple targets were examined, primarily user_id and lesson, so all variables listed as features
+- Multiple targets were examined, primarily user_id and lesson, so all variables listed as features

 |Feature|Datatype|Definition|
 |:-------|:--------|:----------|